evanwills/ardBot/README.md

 ## circleShape
 _uses circleInterface_

-circleShape handles bascially looks after the fundimental trigonometry used by the emulator for rotating XY coordinates around a centre.
 It has two implementations:
 *	__circle__ which (unsurprisingly) does calculations based on a circle shape
 *	__ellipse__ (currently no idea how to manage this mathematically/programatically) the same as circle but based on ellipse shapes.

+### in the emulator:
+circleShape handles the fundimental trigonometry used by the emulator for rotating XY coordinates around a centre.

+### for the arduino:
+circleShape handles controlling the motors for rotation and radius.

 ## circleManager
 _uses circleInterface_